7 ways to support a loved one with mental illness

 4. Change your behaviour

-When times get tough, it’s important to remember that your loved one may not be functioning as they usually do.
+When times get tough, remember that your loved one might not function as they usually do.
 They might need more patience and care than ever before.

 “Someone experiencing a mental health condition is very good at criticising themselves and needs vital support from others, not criticism.
 Clear and kind communication within the household or family is also important,” says Aliza.

-"We all want to try and help people feel better, but sometimes the last thing people need to hear when they're feeling down is to look on the bright side.
+"We all want to help people feel better, but sometimes the last thing they need to hear when they’re feeling down is to 'look on the bright side'.
 Instead, try and just be there for them.
 Don't try and fix it, just listen, support and let them know you care."

 5. Embrace the treatment process